colelawrence/decipad/apps/backend/README.md

 Our GraphQL API allows users to upload attachments.
 Since our attachments are stored in S3, the client uploads them to S3 directly (saving us $money$).

-You can check out the code to how to upload and attach a file to a pad in this test file:
+You can check out the code to how to upload and attach a file to a notebook in this test file:

 [tests/attach-file.spec.ts](tests/attach-file.spec.ts)